IeiuniumLux/FRILLER/README.md

 - Replace the 3D printed body with a lighter and flexible structure; capable to resist high temperatures and handle impacts from a fall.

 ## Acknowledgement
-The FRILLER prototype is based on former OSU student Carter Hurd's desing.
+The FRILLER prototype is based on former OSU student Carter Hurd's design.

 ## References
 - [Differential Drive Kinematics](https://chess.eecs.berkeley.edu/eecs149/documentation/differentialDrive.pdf)